SophiaTX/SophiaTX-MainNet/README.md

 # Quickstart

 Just want to get up and running quickly?
 We have pre-built docker images for your convenience.
-More details are in our [quickstart guide](https://github.com/SophiaTX/SophiaTX/blob/master/doc/exchangequickstart.md).
+More details are in our [quickstart guide](https://github.com/SophiaTX/SophiaTX/blob/master/doc/quickstartquide.md).

+# Downloading

+Latest release can be always found [here](https://github.com/SophiaTX/SophiaTX/releases)

 # Building